Why go backpacking in the Cook Islands?

 The Cook Islands are an exciting new gap year destination.
-This is a place for genuine backpackers in search of Pacific culture and lifestyle - there are no high rise hotels on the Cooks; just a relaxed pace of life and good times.
+This is a place for genuine backpackers in search of Pacific culture and lifestyle – there are no high rise hotels on the Cooks; just a relaxed pace of life and good times.
+This is Australasia at its most chilled.

 Spread over two million square kilometres in the South Pacific, the 15 islands that make up the Cooks will attract backpackers and travellers after more than the typical beach holiday.
 The Cook Islands offers awesome diving, great hospitality and a super laid back, relaxing attitude.